Ercenk/ContosoAMPBasic/README.md

 ![receivedemail](./Docs/receivedemail.png)

 At this point we can assume the operations team will go off and provision the customer using the received details.
 The example captures the "MaximumNumberofThingsToHandle" and "Region".
 After the operations team complete their tasks and ready to activate the subscription, they need to come back to this email and click on the "Click here to activate subscription" link in the email.

-## Simulating the cancelled subscription

-I included a Postman collection containing one request to the webhook endpoint.
-Send the request using Postman, and go through the same steps as described above, this time for decommissioning the customer.